EnChiSu/Master-Thesis/Check Point 2/Some useful prior distribution.md

    Note: <br/>
    In a normal model, if an inverse gamma distribution is used as the prior for the variance, the marginal distribution for the mean is a **t distribution**.

-3. Wishart and Inverse Wishart distribution<br/>
+3. **Wishart and Inverse Wishart distribution**<br/>

-R
+Reference: Introduction to Applied Bayesian Statistics and Estimation for Social Scientists by Scott M. Lynch